 - Modeling (Importing your own custom models into your addon)

 - Sounds (Importing your own custom sounds, or editing existing ones)

 - Particles (Editing existing particles or creating your own using the Particle Editor Tool (PET))

-You can't mod Dota without the Workshop Tools!
+You can't create mods for Dota without the Workshop Tools!

 taken from How to install the Dota 2 Workshop Tools:

 - Right-click on Dota 2 in Steam and select View Downloadable Content.

 - Check the box in the Install column next to Dota 2 Workshop Tools DLC.